 Everyday Wines at a Great Price

 While Eola’s list of awards is long, the wine isn’t for elite drinkers only.
 Whether it’s for a picnic, a dinner party or a Tuesday evening at home, Eola wines can be found starting at $14, with a fantastic bottle of pinot noir priced at $20.
 “It’s a great value; that’s what we like to be known for,” Huggins says.
 Steve Anderson started as Eola’s assistant winemaker in 1993 and has been the head winemaker since 2000.
-He enjoys his freedom to work on special releases, like his latest small-lot reserve bottling — a slightly fizzy and sweet moscato made from a limited planting of Muscat Ottonel white-wine grapes he’s had in the vineyard since 1996.
+He enjoys his freedom to work on special releases, like a recent small-lot reserve bottling — a slightly fizzy and sweet moscato made from a limited planting of Muscat Ottonel white-wine grapes he’s had in the vineyard since 1996.
 While the batch is exclusive, he’s always striving to make it accessible.
 “We’d rather have you enjoy the wine than wish you could afford the wine,” Anderson says.

 Pioneers in Winemaking